beringueb/PhD-Literature/README.md

 18/01/2018 : - Hyrec is working properly.
 Outputs the correct neutral species fraction (~0.1% on the spectrum with Recfast)
              - Passed DM_Pann as a parameter in CAMB to constrain it.

+26/01/2018 : - Incorporated new noise generator for SO.
+More accurate and distinction between Temperature and polarization.
+             - Modified noise_gen.py and fisher_simple.py to account for this difference in polarization.
+Now noise files are 2*nb_fr + 1 columns with : ell,freq1_T, ..., freqn_T,freq1_pol, ..., freqn_pol.
+             - HUGE difference with previous results on forecasts.
+Need to do some consistency checks -> not reliable for now ...